usnistgov/ndn-dpdk/iface/ethface/README.md

 # ndn-dpdk/iface/ethface

 This package implements Ethernet-based faces using DPDK ethdev as transport.
-This includes Ethernet faces (with optional VLAN header), UDP faces, and VXLAN faces.
+This includes Ethernet faces (with optional VLAN header), UDP faces, VXLAN faces, and GTP-U faces.
-Additional, GTP-U faces feature is in development.
 See [face creation](../../docs/face.md) "creating Ethernet-based face" section for locator syntax.

 The underlying implementation is in [package ethport](../ethport).